MichaelGrafnetter/DSInternals/Documentation/PowerShell/Get-AzureADUserEx.md

 The Get-AzureADUserEx cmdlet uses an undocumented Azure AD Graph API endpoint to retrieve the normally hidden searchableDeviceKeys attribute of user accounts.
 This attribute holds different types of key credentials, including the FIDO2 and NGC keys that are used by Windows Hello for Business.

-This cmdlet is not intended to replace the standard Get-AzureADUser cmdlet.
-Only a handful of attributes are retrieved from Azure Active Directory and
+This cmdlet is not intended to replace the Get-AzureADUser cmdlet from Microsoft's AzureAD module.
+Only a handful of attributes are retrieved from Azure Active Directory and authentication fully relies on the Connect-AzureAD cmdlet.

 No administrative role is required to perform this operation.
 The cmdlet was tested on a tenant with 150,000 user accounts and ran under 5 minutes.